asweigart/tortuga/README.md

 TODO: This is currently under construction and Tortuga isn't ready for public use.
 I'm also writing the [Simple Turtle Tutorial](https://github.com/asweigart/simple-turtle-tutorial-for-python/) which is written in a similar style to the [Simple English Wikipedia](https://en.wikipedia.org/wiki/Simple_English_Wikipedia) to facilitate translation into multiple languages.
 This tutorial's code examples will use Tortuga.

+For now, you can examine the `_TRANSLATION_SPREADSHEET` string in the source code to find the names of functions and arguments in all supported languages.

 ## Special Thanks To